farooqkz/chooj/README.md

 Check related BananaHackers blog posts for more information.
 ### Nightly builds

 You can download and sideload ZIP for each time I push stuff from [here](https://farooqkz.de1.hashbang.sh/matrix-client-builds/).
 Thanks to hashbang which let's me host stuff there.
 Old ZIPs will be deleted after a short time.
-Please allow a few minutes after each commit so that the files show up there.
+Please allow a few minutes after each commit and the file will show up there.

+**NOTE: While I try to test stuff before pushing but you might find some broken builds there.
+There is no automated test yet.**

 ### How to build?